jimmc414/scheduler/readme.md

-# APScheduler Implementation
+# Enhanced APScheduler Implementation

-This project provides an implementation of APScheduler, offering a more robust and flexible foundation for scheduling and managing jobs in Python applications.
+This project provides an implementation of APScheduler, offering a robust and flexible foundation for scheduling and managing jobs in Python applications.
+It includes an interactive interface for adding and managing tasks.

 ## Features

 - Encapsulated scheduler functionality in the `EnhancedAPScheduler` class
 - Flexible job addition with support for cron, interval, and date triggers
+- Interactive task addition through a command-line interface
 - Improved error handling and logging
 - Job management capabilities (pause, resume, retrieve job info)
 - Configuration through environment variables